Metadata Principles and Practices: Metadata Relationships

 - Extra homework per course

-- Extra capstone project (extra $70 fee)- register for the capstone here
+- Extra capstone project (extra $70 fee)- information on the capstone project here

 This final workshop in the Metadata Principles and Practices series focuses on the role of expressing relationships in metadata to enhance resource discovery.
 Topics to be covered: